-The summary of selected consolidated financial data below present data extracted from the Group's annual financial statements for 2019 and 2018.
+The summary of selected consolidated financial data below present data extracted from the Group's annual financial statements for 2019 and 2018 and the financial statements for first half 2020.
 The presented data is in accordance with IFRS as endorsed by the European Union.